stardog-union/launchpad-docs/README.md

 ## Getting Help

-Issues are disabled on this repository for now.
+Issues are disabled on this repository.
 All support requests and feedback should be routed directly to either your dedicated Customer Success Manager (CSM) or Stardog Support.

 ## Configuration Options